apache/apisix-dashboard/README.md

 ## What's Apache APISIX Dashboard

-The Apache APISIX Dashboard is designed to make it as easy as possible for users to operate [Apache APISIX](https://github.com/apache/apisix) through a front-end interface.
+The Apache APISIX Dashboard is designed to make it as easy as possible for users to operate [Apache APISIX](https://github.com/apache/apisix) through a frontend interface.

 The Dashboard is the control plane and performs all parameter checks; Apache APISIX mixes data and control planes and will evolve to a pure data plane.

-This project includes `manager-api`, which will gradually replace `admin-api` in Apache APISIX, and the front-end interface, which we are actively migrating logic from.
+This project includes `manager-api`, which will gradually replace `admin-api` in Apache APISIX, and the frontend interface, which we are actively migrating logic from.

 Note: Currently the Dashboard does not have complete coverage of Apache APISIX features, [visit here](https://github.com/apache/apisix-dashboard/milestones) to view the milestones.